Sigmund Freud: Contribution To Psychology

 Medically reviewed by Laura Angers Maddox, NCC, LPC

-Updated March 21, 2024by BetterHelp Editorial Team
+Updated October 11, 2024by BetterHelp Editorial Team

 Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

 Who was Sigmund Freud?
+Early childhood, education, and background

 Sigmund Freud, born Sigismund Schlomo Freud, often known as the father of psychoanalysis, is one of the most important figures in the early development of the field of psychology.
 Sigmund Freud, born in Moravia, Austria, (today part of the Czech Republic, was a neuroscientist, he was one of the most important thinkers of the early 20th century and pioneered many psychological concepts, including the unconscious, repression, psychoanalysis, and talk therapy.
 Freudian theory is still one of the foundational elements of psychotherapy.

 Sigmund Freud was active during the early 20th century and was a notable figure in both Europe and America.
-He resided in Vienna for most of his life, along with his wife and children, and he practiced psychoanalysis and wrote prolifically on a variety of topics, including psychology, literature, and religion.
+He resided in Vienna for most of his life, along with his wife and children, and he conducted psychoanalysis in his practice and wrote prolifically on a variety of topics, including psychology, literature, and religion.
 In his early years, Freud was a protégé of Josef Breuer, he even named his daughter, Anna Freud, after Breuer’s wife.
 Freud gained a dedicated following, with many other scientists and intellectuals influenced by his work, he visited the United States only one time, exploring New York City before delivering lectures at Clark University.
 Fleeing the rising power of the Nazis, Freud immigrated to London in 1938, where he continued to write and practice.
 After suffering cancer in his jaw, he passed away in 1939.

 While scientists may no longer consider all of his ideas to be accurate, Freud had a significant lasting impact on the fields of psychology and psychiatry, particularly in the area of psychotherapy.